Table of Contents

-This is called "floating" - the decimal point floats left and right to represent different numbers.
-Don't worry too much if this is a bit confusing, understanding this is not essential at this point in your learning, and it will make more sense as you learn more programming.
+This is called "floating," where the decimal point floats left and right to represent different numbers.
+Don't worry too much if this is a bit confusing, understanding this is not essential at this point in your learning and it will make more sense as you learn more programming.

 Ok, so let's explore a bit what we can do with integers and floating-point numbers in Python.
 To do this, I'm going to start a Jupyter notebook.
-For a refresher, follow this quick guide on how to start a new Jupyter notebook.
-If you don't have Jupyter installed, read more here.
+For a refresher, follow this quick guide on how to start a new Jupyter notebook:

 We're going to try out a few operations.
 For best outcomes, follow along on your computer.